DoSomething/user-api/documentation/endpoints/subscriptions.md

   /* The email of the user to find or create. */
   email: String;

-  /* The email subscription topics to add to the user.
+  /* The email subscription topic to add to the user.
    *
    * Valid topics:
    * - 'lifestyle'